Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/enableASCAuditPolicies.md

-# STEP 3: Enable Azure Security Center audit policies
+# STEP 6: Enable Azure Security Center audit policies

+**This step is optional.**

-Remediation policies from **Azure Security center, Logging and Monitoring** and **Storage and Databases** can be done using quick wins scripts.
-These scripts will update configurations and settings to make the cloud account compliant for the policies [listed here](../../onboardingGuide/azureQuickWins/#remediation-policy-list).
+Enable policies from **Azure Security center** using script.
+This scripts will update configurations and settings to make the cloud account compliant for the policies [listed here](../../onboardingGuide/enableASCAuditPolicies/#asc-policy-list){target=_blank}

 ## Prerequisite